dboeckli/spring-6-rest-mvc/README.md

 ## Spring 6 Rest MVC API

 This is the Backend Part.
 Application is listening on port 8081
-* default profile: runs with a in memory h2 database
+* default profile: runs with a in memory h2 database:
 * localmysql: requires a local mysql installation

 When Testing this module requires that the authentication server is up and running at localhost on port 9000.